Data is the currency of the future.

 The training dataset is completely dependent on the type of machine learning task we want to focus on.
 Machine/Deep Learning algorithms can be broadly classified on the type of data they require in three classes.

 Supervised learning, the most common type, is a type of machine learning algorithm that requires data and corresponding annotated labels to train.
-Popular tasks like classification and segmentation come under this paradigm.
+Popular tasks like image classification and image segmentation come under this paradigm.

 The typical training procedure consists of feeding annotated data to the machine to help the model learn, and testing the learned model on unannotated data.